 Finally, if you’d prefer a bank that can offer multiple business solutions on top of their bank accounts, Axos is worth considering as well.
 In addition to their two main business bank accounts, Axos also offers a Money Market account, business certificates of deposits, merchant services, commercial lending, and more.

 On the other hand, there are also downsides to choosing Axos as your bank that you’ll want to keep in mind as well.

 First, compared to many other online-based banks (as we’ll discuss below), most Axos accounts require a minimum opening deposit of some kind.
 Along these lines, many Axos Bank business accounts also have transaction limits—and fairly low ones at that—whereas many other online business bank accounts include an unlimited number of transactions for free.

 Finally, there is the simple fact that Axos is an online-based bank—which means if you’d prefer a bank where you can visit a branch and work with advisors in person, you’ll want to explore more traditional options like the Chase or Bank of America business accounts.

 Before deciding whether or not an Axos business bank account is right for your business, it’s worth comparing Axos to some of the other top options on the market.

-In addition, BlueVine gives you the ability to earn 1% interest on balances up to $100,000.
-That said, this account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations—something Axos cannot accommodate.
+In addition, Bluevine gives you the ability to earn 2.00% interest on balances up to and including $100,000; terms apply.
+This account also allows you to withdraw cash fee-free at over 38,000 ATMs around the U.S., as well as deposit cash at over 90,000 Green Dot locations for a fee.